-The following patients are recommended by the North Dakota Department of Health and Human Services, Centers for Disease Control (CDC) and the United States Preventive Services Task Force (USPSTF) to be screened asymptomatically for syphilis:
+The following patients are recommended by the North Dakota Department of Health, Centers for Disease Control (CDC) and United States Preventive Services Task Force (USPSTF) to be screened asymptomatically for syphilis:

-- Sexually active men who have sex with men are to be screened annually at a minimum or every three (3) to six (6) months if at increased risk of infection (e.g., those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, a sex partner who has a sexually transmitted infection (STI), anonymous sex partners or currently or in the past injected drugs). - All sexually active individuals should be considered for syphilis screening annually if at increased risk of infection (e.g., those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, a sex partner who has a STI, anonymous sex partners or currently or in the past injected drugs). - Sexually active persons living with HIV, screened at first HIV evaluation, and at least annually thereafter. - All pregnant women are to be screened at the first prenatal visit, early in the third trimester and at delivery. - Anyone with exposure to a sex partner who has been diagnosed with syphilis.
+- Sexually active men who have sex with men are to be screened annually at a minimum or every three (3) to six (6) months if at increased risk of infection (e.g., those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, a sex partner who has a sexually transmitted infection (STI), anonymous sex partners or currently or in the past injected drugs). - All sexually active individuals should be considered for syphilis screening annually if at increased risk of infection (e.g., those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, a sex partner who has a STI, anonymous sex partners or currently or in the past injected drugs). - For sexually active persons living with HIV/AIDS, they should be screened at first HIV evaluation and at a minimum annually thereafter. - All pregnant women are to be screened at the first prenatal visit, early in the third trimester and at delivery. - Anyone with an exposure to a sex partner who has been diagnosed with syphilis.